c2web/uw_boundless/README.txt

 - the default content feed as the default front page Some instructions may not apply exactly to existing Drupal 7 installations.

-1. Download this theme and put it in the sites/all/themes/ folder of you site.
+1. Download this theme and put it in the sites/all/themes/ folder of your site.

 2. Enable the theme
 Navigate to Administration > Appearance and make sure that the UW Boundless theme is the enabled and default theme.